kuyur/unicue/README.md

 Its name is composed by **Uni** and **cue**. **Uni** is short for Unicode when **cue** means cuesheet.
 **Unicue** is also the name of main program.

-All programs are not using System CodePages of Windows platform but customized charmaps to cover the unofficial extended code points, such as simplified Chinese characters/Japanese KANJI characters defined in UAO 2.50.
+All programs are not using System CodePages of Windows platform but using customized charmaps to cover the unofficial extended code points, such as simplified Chinese characters/Japanese KANJI characters defined in UAO 2.50.
 The detail of customized charmaps is introduced in [aboutcharmap.md](docs/en/aboutcharmap.md)

 Currently UniCue contains 4 programs and one extension dll.